Six thoughts on the six keys to good occlusion

 5. Truth speaks softly.

 Travelling across America four years ago, I met a number of famous orthodontists, most of them were great speakers.
 Andrews was one of the last on my list and I had never heard him speaking before.
-I was excited and worried to meet the man who has turned the orthodontic world upside down.
+I was excited to meet the man who has turned the orthodontic world upside down.
 I expected to meet a charismatic leader with a powerful voice and radiant energy.
 I was surprised to meet a man who spoke slowly and quietly, almost stammering at times.
-I felt like Dorothy meeting the Wizard of Oz.
-His manners contrasted with those of notorious popular opinion leaders who go to great lengths to glamourise new appliances and companies they are affiliated with.
-Where there is shouting, there is no true knowledge.
+His manners contrasted with those of popular opinion leaders who usually go to great lengths glamourising new appliances of the companies they are affiliated with.

 6. If you have some observations, organise them into points – let’s say six – and this will be well perceived by the public.